 the wheel would become a lot simpler,

 For example, every 4th position would yield the same

 substitution as position 00.
 The order of the contacts

 on the right has been chosen carefully,

 Although in theory the Uhr could have posed a serious threat

-to the code breakers at BP, it was in fact broken very shortly
+to the code breakers at BP, it was broken shortly after its introduction.

 After investigating the initial messages,